raspberrypilearning/powerful-patterns/en/step_1.md

 --- task ---

-Explore these example projects to get ideas for your pattern.
+Run these example projects to get ideas for your pattern.

-How would you describe what is happening in the animation?:
+How have the motifs been made from circles, ellipses, squares, rectangles and triangles?:

 **Art Deco wallpaper**: [See inside](https://trinket.io/python/300e1cd325){:target="_blank"}
 <div class="trinket">